Why Are Relapse Prevention Skills Important?

 10. Get Help

 The fear of relapse can be debilitating.
 However, it does not have to be when you are fully prepared with a toolbox of healthy coping strategies.
 Implementing these relapse prevention techniques into your daily schedule can greatly help reduce the risk of relapse.
-Contact a dedicated treatment provider to learn more about inpatient or outpatient treatment programs to learn more relapse prevention skills and get help today.
+Contact a treatment provider to learn more about inpatient or outpatient treatment programs to learn more relapse prevention skills and get help today.

 Last Updated: